-· · · · · ·

 1 Module Name

 Applied Programming

 1.1 Module Identifier

 MPwp08

 1.2 Module Type

 Elective

 1.3 Course Names

 Applied Programming - Lecture

 Applied Programming - Exercises

 1.4 Semester

-1 or 2 (winter term)
+1 or 2

 1.5 Module Responsible and Instructor

 Prof. Dr. Graf

 1.6 Additional Instructors

 1.7 Study Program

 Master / Major Power Engineering

 1.8 Teaching Language

 English

 2 Module Content

 The module aims at software knowledge and skills of a power engineer who is working on general engineer-

 ing tasks (but not in the development of complex software systems or software products).
-It also enables

-professional negotiation with software manufacturers during the acquisition of software solutions.
+It also enables pro- fessional negotiation with software manufacturers during the acquisition of software solutions.

-The module covers the following topics:

-- Introduction of a universally applicable scripting language including (basic) graphical user interface
+The module covers the following topics: Introduction of a universally applicable scripting language including (basic) graphical user interface

 support

-- development of small to medium size software tools with elementary graphical user interface for
+development of small to medium size software tools with elementary graphical user interface for specific

-specific - engineering tasks (on the work group level), introduction to software testing
+specific engineering tasks (on the work group level), introduction to software testing

-data formatting and preparation for application programs and visualization tools
+- data formatting and preparation for application programs and visualization tools

-transformation between different data formats (Excel, CSV, XML), merging data from different
+transformation between different data formats (Excel, CSV, XML), merging data from different sources

-sources

-- Methods and tools for the analysis and visualization of measured data
+Methods and tools for the analysis and visualization of measured data

 different types of diagrams, advantages and disadvantages

-methods of data quality assurance, bad data detection and elimination - Introduction of data base software o limitations of spread sheet software and characteristics of data base applications o data base setup and design, data bases queries (SQL) use of data base software for typical engineering tasks Methods and tools of requirements engineering methods of software specification and description, introduction of UML diagrams o stakeholder, business process and use case identification, description, verification and management architectural views, structure of big software systems, decomposition and interface design o criteria for the evaluation and selection of standard software The topics are introduced in the lecture and practiced in exercises 3 Learning Outcome / Competencies to understand: the participant understands - the industrial software engineering processes and development tasks structure and potential of big data base applications the requirements engineering and software specification processes the requirements engineering and software speemeation processes to apply: the participant can specify, develop and test small to medium size software tools use a script language for day to day data preparation, analysis and visualization tasks - design a small data base and retrieve information by specifying data base queries to transfer: the participant can - prepare the setup and design of big data base applications - analyze requirements and specify application software for acquisitions and tenders negotiate with software manufactures and manage the acceptance procedure 4 Course Organization and Structure lecture (V) / laboratory (L) 5 Credits and Workload 5 CP / 150 hours in total, including 56 hours classroom teaching and lab.
-2 SWS V / 2 SWS L 6 Examination Modalities In order to write the end-of term exam, it is required to successfully present the results of the exercises in order to write the end-or term exam, it is required to successfully present the results of the exel (1585 Examination Prerequisites: In order to participate in the module exam, it is required to successfully present the results of the exercises.
+methods of data quality assurance, bad data detection and elimination - Introduction of data base software o limitations of spread sheet software and characteristics of data base applications data base setup and design, data bases queries (SQL) use of data base software for typical engineering tasks - Methods and tools of requirements engineering • methods of software specification and description, introduction of UML diagrams stakeholder, business process and use case identification, description, verification and management architectural views, structure of big software systems, decomposition and interface design criteria for the evaluation and selection of standard software criteria for the evaluation and selection of standard software The topics are introduced in the lecture and practiced in exercises 3 Learning Outcome / Competencies to understand: the participant understands - the industrial software engineering processes and development tasks - structure and potential of big data base applications - the requirements engineering and software specification processes to apply: the participant can - specify, develop and test small to medium size software tools - use a script language for day to day data preparation, analysis and visualization tasks - design a small data base and retrieve information by specifying data base queries to transfer: the participant can - prepare the setup and design of big data base applications - analyze requirements and specify application software for acquisitions and tenders - negotiate with software manufactures and manage the acceptance procedure 4 Course Organization and Structure lecture (V) / laboratory (L) 5 Credits and Workload 5 CP / 150 hours in total, including 56 hours classroom teaching and lab.
+2 SWS V / 2 SWS L 6 Examination Modalities In order to write the end-of term exam, it is required to successfully present the results of the exercises Examination Prerequisites: In order to participate in the module exam, it is required to successfully present the results of the exercises.
 Successful fulfillment of prerequisites are measured by: - Presentation - Exercises